oliverrmaa/combat-engine/README.md

 python run_model.py <name-of-model-yaml>
 ```

 Substitude `<name-of-model-yaml>` for the name of the YAML file you wish to
+simulate.
+There is no need to include the `.yaml` file extension.
+Note that
-simulate. `berserker_v_paladin.yaml` is available as a default.
+`berserker_v_paladin.yaml` is available as a default combat simulation.

 Here is an example of a simulation output in the command line.